filipeloyola/laboratory-tests-preprocessing/README.md

 - GROUP_3 - patients with exams from the emergency room, hospitalization and ICU (SEVERE).

 ## .csv file
 Contains the data resulted from preprocessing described in the notebook.
-Below are the main characteristics of the output dataset:
+Next are the main characteristics of the output dataset:
 File name: sirio_aprendizado_v3.csv
 Missing rate: 13.2%
 Instances: 4320